-As management of Lincoln-Marti Charter Schools, Inc. (Osceola Campus Charter School) (the "School"), we offer readers of the School this narrative overview and analysis of the financial activities of the School as of and for the year ended June 30, 2017.
+As management of Lincoln-Marti Charter Schools, Inc. (Osceola Campus Charter School) (the "School"), we offer readers this narrative overview and analysis of the financial activities of the School as of and for the years ended June 30, 2019 and 2018.

-Management's discussion and analysis is included at the beginning of the audited financial statements to provide, in layman's terms, the past and current position of the School's financial condition.
+Management's discussion and analysis provides, in layman's terms, the past and current position of the School's financial condition.
 This summary should not be taken as a replacement for the audited financial statements, which consists of the financial statements and supplementary information intended to furnish additional detail to support the financial statements themselves.